TreeSense Support

 How sustainable are our Christmas trees?

-For many people, it is a must for a successful Christmas: the Christmas tree.
+For many people, it is a must for a successful Christmas celebration: the Christmas tree.
 Around 29 million Christmas trees are sold in Germany every year.
-But where do the trees come from, how are they grown and how are they disposed of?
+But where do the trees come from, how are they grown and disposed of?
 And how sustainable are our Christmas trees?
-The life of a Christmas tree Around 80 % of Christmas trees sold are Nordmann firs and 15 % [...]
+The life of a Christmas tree Around 80% of the Christmas trees sold are Nordmann firs and 15% […]

 Learn more